 Following on from my last post on how to build your self-confidence, it seemed apt that my next article focus on perhaps the ultimate form of low self-confidence — the feeling that you’re a complete fraud.
 Here, Imposter Syndrome, and five ways to overcome it, are discussed in more detail.

 I consistently see the fear of rejection as the predominant obstacle holding back my clients from performing at their highest potential.
-We possess several rigid demands that we try our damnedest to avoid in life, such as failure, negative judgement, loneliness, uncertainty, and imperfection.
-To me, they all hold one common factor – we must not be rejected in any way.
+We must not be rejected in any way.
 Here are 13 ways to overcome your fear of rejection.

 At the end of each year, I like to review what I've achieved over the past 12 months, what's gone well, and what I'd rather forget.
-This exercise is a great way to do that.
-It also encourages you to think about what you'd like to get out of 2016.
-So, grab a notebook, or copy and paste the questions in to your phone, and get started with planning how you want 2016 to look.
+It encourages you to think about what you'd like to get out of 2016.
+So, grab a notebook and get started with planning how you want 2016 to look.

 I started my Life Coaching business five years ago.
 I’m not going to lie – it’s been, and continues to be, an uphill struggle.
 In a saturated market, it is hard to get clients.
 In this post I share the five things I’ve learnt that are fundamental to sustaining a full-time Life Coaching practice.